 Acquisition in 2017

-AppBridge Software, established in 2014 and headquartered in Vancouver, Canada, specializes in developing applications that facilitate business migration to Google's G Suite and Google Drive.
-Their product suite includes Transformation Suite for seamless data migration, Surveyor for content management system scanning, and Transformer for migrating business-critical content from various sources to G Suite with minimal downtime.
-They serve enterprise content management providers, system integrators, and other technology partners globally, aiding in enterprise business transformation.
+AppBridge Software Inc., established in 2014 and headquartered in Vancouver, Canada, specializes in developing applications that facilitate business migration to Google's G Suite and Google Drive.
+Their product suite includes Transformation Suite for seamless data migration, Surveyor for content management system scanning, and Transformer for migrating critical business content from various sources to G Suite.
+They also offer support services, serving enterprise content management providers, system integrators, and other technology-focused businesses worldwide.

 Kaggle